-iButton DESCRIPTION
+DESCRIPTION

-The DS1982 1Kb Add-Only iButton is a rugged read/write data carrier that identifies and stores relevant information about the product or person to which it is attached.
-This information can be accessed with minimal hardware, for example, a single port pin of a microcontroller.
-The DS1982 consists of a factorylasered registration number that includes a unique 48-bit serial number, an 8-bit CRC, and an 8-bit Family Code (09h) plus 1Kb of EPROM that is user-programmable.
-The power to program and read the DS1982 is derived entirely from the 1-Wire communication line.
-Data is transferred serially via the 1-Wire protocol that requires only a single data lead and a ground return.
+The DS2502 1Kb Add-Only Memory identifies and stores relevant information about the product to which it is associated.
+This lot- or product-specific information can be accessed with minimal interfacefor example, a single port pin of a microcontroller.
+The DS2502 consists of a factory-lasered registration number that includes a unique 48-bit serial number, an 8-bit CRC, and an 8-bit Family Code (09h) plus 1Kb of EPROM which is user-programmable.
+The power to program and read the DS2502 is derived entirely from the 1-Wire® communication line.

+Data is transferred serially via the 1-Wire protocol which requires only a single data lead and a ground return.
 The entire device can be programmed and then write-protected if desired.
 Alternatively, the part may be programmed multiple times with new data being appended to, but not overwriting, existing data with each subsequent programming of the device.
 Note: Individual bits can be changed only from a logical 1 to a logical 0, never from a logical 0 to a logical 1.
 A provision is also included for indicating that a certain page or pages of data are no longer valid and have been replaced with new or updated data that is now residing at an alternate page address.
-This page address redirection allows software to patch data and enhance the flexibility of the device as a standalone database.
-The 48-bit serial number that is factory-lasered into each DS1982 provides a guaranteed unique identity that allows for absolute traceability.
-The durable MicroCan package is highly resistant to harsh environments such as dirt, moisture, and shock.
-Its compact button-shaped profile is self-aligning with cup-shaped receptacles, allowing the DS1982 to be used easily by human operators or automatic equipment.
-Accessories permit the DS1982 to be mounted on printed circuit boards, plastic key fobs, photo-ID badges, ID bracelets, and many other objects.
-Applications include work-in-progress tracking, electronic travelers, access control, storage of calibration constants, and debit tokens.
+This page address redirection allows software to patch data and enhance the flexibility of the device as a stand-alone database.
+The 48-bit serial number that is factory-lasered into each DS2502 provides a guaranteed unique identity which allows for absolute traceability.
+The familiar TO-92 or SOIC or TSOC packages provide a compact enclosure that allows standard assembly equipment to handle the device easily for attachment to printed circuit boards or wiring.
+Typical applications include storage of calibration constants, maintenance records, asset tracking, product revision status, and access codes.